kimkukhwa/Mobile-Games-AB-Testing/README.md

 # Mobile-Games-AB-Testing
-A/B testing on 'player retention' of a mobile game.
-Working with pandas DataFrames and Matplotlib.
-Also, reviewing the concepts of hypothesis testing and bootstrap analysis.
+A/B test on 'player retention' of a mobile game.
+To goal of this project is to reviewiew the concepts of hypothesis testing and bootstrap analysis.

+# Libraries
+Pandas DataFrames
+Matplotlib

+# Data
+cookie_cats.csv
+from datacamp